Skip to main content

 Welcome to our mental health resources page, specially designed for individuals who are navigating the challenges of CLAs while prioritizing their mental well-being.
 LGDA is committed to fostering a community where you can access the resources and guidance you need to achieve both physical and emotional well-being on your journey.

-Here are two recommended resources that provide tailored mental health care for individuals and families navigating complex health challenges:
+Here are three recommended resources that provide tailored mental health care for individuals and families navigating complex health challenges:

 Rareminds